 Journalism is an exciting and competitive field requiring perseverance.
 Here are some top sites for finding internships and jobs in the industry.
 Employers seek qualified candidates with relevant experience when making their hiring decisions.
 Completing several internships in different publications will increase the likelihood of becoming a full-time employee.
 Most entry-level positions are available at small broadcast stations and publications.

 Careers in Journalism

-News Analysts (news anchors, newscasters), reporters, editors, weathercasters, sportscasters, news correspondents, commentators, columnists, news writers
+Some examples of jobs in the journalism industry include news analysts (news anchors, newscasters), reporters, editors, weathercasters, sportscasters, news correspondents, commentators, and columnists.